SwedbankPay/developer.swedbankpay.com/_includes/payout.md

 ## Payout

-> "Payout to Card" is an add-on service that enable you to deposit winnings
-> directly to your end-users' credit cards.
-This without  the need to collect
-> card details from the end-user a second time.
+{% include jumbotron.html body="**Payout to Card** is an add-on service that enable you to deposit winnings directly to your end-users' credit cards.
+This without  the need to collect card details from the end-user a second time." %}

 ### Introduction